Table of Contents

 Pressure relief: 5/5

-Our testers feel the mattress provides excellent pressure relief and love the support it offers around the hips and shoulders.
-Despite the high level of support, testers don’t feel the mattress is too rigid, and see no buildup of tension or pressure.
+Our testers feel the mattress provides excellent pressure relief and love the support it offers around the hips and shoulders, making it a good option as a mattress for hip pain.
+Despite the high level of support, testers don’t feel the mattress is too rigid, and see no buildup of tension or pressure..
 However, higher-weight sleepers may not feel the same amount of pressure relief as lighter- to average-weight sleepers and may prefer one of Puffy’s hybrid options for additional support.

 Firmness: 6.5/10

 The Puffy Cloud is rated as a true medium-firm mattress.
-This means it provides a considerable amount of support but still offers contouring, making it a good choice for those who prefer some sinkage While some softer mattresses offer good contouring sinkage, sinkage is also a result of wear and tear.
-Foam materials especially sink over time, resulting in a sagging feeling, which provides less support. in their mattress.
+This means it provides a considerable amount of support but still offers contouring, making it a good choice for those who prefer some sinkage in their mattress.
+If you prefer a firmer mattress, take a look at our review including the best firm mattress.

 Motion isolation: 3.8/5